charlesvill/ObsidianVault/ObsidianVault/C++/Foundations of C++.md

 int myresult{my_ns::foo() + my_other_ns::foo() * my_ns::my_inner_ns::baz()};
 ```
 - notice here the nesting of `my_inner-ns` and the accessor for the function inside of it, requires two sets of :: to access the correct scope.
+	- *remember to call the name of the namespace in the global space if you're trying to call one of the functions*
 **this is actually pretty cool, because you can bring out deeply nested functions that you might need other places out the global scope and call them from there. not sure if other languages like javascrip allow you to do that without complex return systems**

+#### Includes
+- two ways to include libraries : `#include <cmath>` and `#include "myfile"` the difference is really in where it looks.
+	- <> are for standard libraries and does not look in the local project files within the directory.
+	- "" are more for files you created or otherwise present in the directory that you want included.
+-